 So how to start a business in Sri Lanka?

 Any seasoned entrepreneur worth his/her salt would tell you that this is a trick question.

-As there is no one specific way to start a business, regardless of the type or location of your planned business.
+As there is no one specific way to set up business in sri lanka, regardless of the type or location of your planned business.
 Fortunately, there are a set of rules or steps that you can treat as guidelines when starting your own company.
-Follow these steps can provide some much-needed order, and structure when you’re only just gaining a footing in the murky waters of entrepreneurship.
+Following these steps can provide some much-needed order, and structure when you’re only just gaining a footing in the murky waters of entrepreneurship.

 Furthermore, it helps you avoid the common pitfalls that derail even the most ambitious business plans and the most motivated entrepreneurs.